T-WaRa-N/ziya-rxk/README.md

 # No Loan-Sharks - Mashonisa siyabachitha
 ## Short description about this web application
 ```
-The purpose of this application interface is to take care of people's needs by assisting in removing the toll
-caused by the loansharks on our people.
-It is a collaborative platform where every one gets a fair chance.
-Using phone numbers as form of identity is the approach chosen by the platform.
-The plaform is developed using
+Omatshonisa the loan-sharks siyabachitha.
+Transperancy and Trust is the rule and the heart of the platform.
+The Web Application is developed using
 vanilla javaScript and jquery technologies and the node is handling the backend process.
 NoSQL data base is going to
 handle records.
 ```